MaterializeInc/materialize/doc/user/content/overview/arangements.md

 #### `COUNT`

-The simplest arrangements are those for Differential Dataflow operators.
+Some of the simplest arrangements are those for Differential Dataflow operators.

 COUNT operator  will have two arrangements: one by input (arrangement by key)  and then one for the output (the results).
 COUNT reads from input but doesn’t write to it; both reads and writes to output.